-There is an increasing evidence of associations between your oral health and your general health.
-Having healthy gums has been shown to lower you risk of having cardiovascular (heart) disease, having better diabetic control, and in the case of a pregnant women – a lowered risk of pre-eclampsia, low birth weight, and even pre-term birth.
+There is increasing evidence of associations between your oral health and your general health.
+Having healthy gums has been shown to lower your risk of having cardiovascular (heart) disease, having better diabetic control, and in the case of pregnant women – a lowered risk of pre-eclampsia, low birth weight, and even pre-term birth.

 The causes of bad breath can be many: diet, short-term viral infections, diabetes, or kidney and liver diseases, but the most common and largest cause of bad breath is the bacteria that reside in the mouth and nose.

 There are some interesting statistics about bad breath.
 Most people who have bad breath have no idea they have it, and a small percentage of people who think that they have bad breath really don’t.
 Breathing into your hand to try and smell your breath is not a great way to smell your breath.
 The only real way you can confirm bad breath is by involving someone else.

 It can be complicated.
 If every mouth has a bacterial colony why do some people get bad breath and others don’t?
 The solution to the problem might be easier than you think – so if you’re concerned about your breath, Dr Mass will be more than happy to help solve your problems.

 Fluoride is important for people of all ages!
 Adult teeth start to develop when we are just a few months old and continue throughout childhood.
 At this age, any fluoride you ingest is incorporated into the tooth structure and creates a stronger tooth that is less susceptible to cavities.